 We eventually moved on, crossing the road into Fort Canning park to enjoy one of the green areas of the city.
 Singapore always seems to have quite a bit of green open space compared to many of the other big Asian cities so it’s not hard to find somewhere to walk amongst the trees for a while.

-By now my body clock was saying it was time for sleep, and that pool at the hotel was sounding very inviting in the heat.
-Temperatures were well into the thirties, with high humidity and I was well and truely melting, so back to the hotel for us!
+By now my body clock was saying it was time for sleep, and the pool at the hotel was sounding very inviting in the heat.
+Temperatures were into the thirties, with high humidity and I was well and truely melting, so back to the hotel for us!

 We worked off some of the food while browsing the shops and stalls of Chinatown, but soon we came to Food Street, a covered area lined with restaurants and filled with seating.
 We were feeling the heat again, so stopped for a Cendol, a popular shaved ice style dessert.
 Often these can be found with all sorts of strange toppings that we would consider as savoury, such as corn and red beans, fruit that are not necessarily to the western taste like durian, and various gelatinous bits and pieces.
 I have tried many of these before, and while not terrible some flavours need to be acquired I think.
 I played it safe this time and went for Green Apple Mango, and even Simon reluctantly admitted it was pretty yummy!

 Just around the corner is the Buddha Tooth Relic Temple.
 We had been past this many times before, but had never been inside, so this time we went in.
 Rather than a quiet temple, this one had many people – some monks, some not – seated at desks collectively chanting.
 The sound resonated around the room, giving that chill-down-the-spine feeling only religious sounds like these can.
 We followed the crowd into a rear room, where there are statues of each of the guardians for the Chinese year of birth.